 For over 30 years, Bright Beginnings staff has helped thousands of children and their families break the cycle of intergenerational poverty and achieve self-sufficiency.

-Bright Beginnings, Inc. center-based program is a year-round Head Start and Early Head Start program for children six weeks to five years old that supports children’s progress and development through comprehensive services for children and families in the area of early learning, health, and family well-being.
+Bright Beginnings’ Center-Based Program is a year-round Head Start and Early Head Start program for children birth to five-years-old that supports their progress and development through comprehensive services for children and families in the area of early learning, health, and family well-being.

-The overall goal of Bright Beginnings, Inc. Head Start and Early Head Start program is to provide children with a learning environment that helps them develop socially, emotionally, physically, and cognitively towards school readiness during their program enrollment.
-Our comprehensive, evidence-based services are built on the key principles of individualization and partnership with parents.
+The overall goal of Bright Beginnings’ Head Start and Early Head Start program is to provide children with a learning environment that helps them develop socially, emotionally, physically, and cognitively so that they will not only be school ready but excel in school.
+Our comprehensive, evidence-based services are built on the key principles of both individualization and partnership with parents.

-Bright Beginnings, Inc. believes that the earliest years are the most important time of a child’s life as they learn how to trust, find a sense of security, interact appropriately with other people, self-regulate their behaviors and emotions, develop early literacy, math and science skills, gain self-confidence, share space, and develop verbal and non-verbal communication skills.
-To implement its overall education approach, the center-based program utilizes the HighScope curriculum for infants, toddlers, and preschoolers as the foundation for all early childhood activities.
+Bright Beginnings believes that the earliest years are the most important time of a child’s life as they learn how to trust; find a sense of security, interact appropriately with other people; self-regulate their behaviors and emotions; develop early literacy, math and science skills; gain self-confidence; share space; and develop verbal and non-verbal communication skills.
+To implement its overall education approach, the Center-Based Program utilizes the HighScope curriculum for infants, toddlers, and preschoolers as the foundation for all early childhood activities.

 Teachers also prepare a portfolio for each child that includes pictures, written observations, and work samples that capture children’s thoughts and ideas to discuss at parent-teacher conferences.